junxit/us-congress-bills-117/metadata.md

 - 2022-12-14 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-642.
 - 2022-12-14 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-642.
 - 2022-12-14 — Rules Committee Resolution H. Res.
 1519 Reported to House.
 Rule provides for consideration of H.R.
 8393 with 1 hour of general debate.
 Motion to recommit allowed.
 Bill is closed to amendments.
+- 2022-12-15 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-12-15 — Considered under the provisions of rule H. Res.
+1519. (consideration: CR H9867-9882)
+- 2022-12-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+8393.
+- 2022-12-15 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-12-15 — House amendment offered
+- 2022-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-15 — Mr. McClintock moved to recommit to the Committee on Natural Resources. (text: CR H9880)
+- 2022-12-15 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-12-15 — On motion to recommit Failed by the Yeas and Nays: 209 - 217 (Roll no. 528).
+- 2022-12-15 — On passage Passed by the Yeas and Nays: 233 - 191 (Roll no. 529). (text: CR H9867-9873)
+- 2022-12-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 233 - 191 (Roll no. 529).(text: CR H9867-9873)
+- 2022-12-15 — Received in the Senate.
+- 2022-12-15 — Rule H. Res.
+1519 passed House.
+- 2022-12-15 — Rule provides for consideration of H.R.
+8393 with 1 hour of general debate.
+Motion to recommit allowed.
+Bill is closed to amendments.
+- 2022-12-15 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2022-12-15 — The previous question was ordered pursuant to the rule.